National Weather Service: Hurricane Irma Now A Category 3 Storm, Not An ‘Immediate Threat’ To Harvey Victims

 The outlet further explained that historical studies of previous weather systems have shown that powerful typhoons tend to re-curve away from Japan and into the North Central Pacific.
 In the process, the weather system can energize into a jet stream.

-Despite this, Hurricane Irma isn’t considered an immediate threat to Houston where rescue and recovery operations for victims of Hurricane Harvey is still underway although it is expected to enter the Gulf of Mexico eventually.
+Despite this, Hurricane Irma isn’t considered an immediate threat to Houston where rescue and recovery operations for victims of Hurricane Harvey are still underway, although it is expected to enter the Gulf of Mexico eventually.

 “We’re gonna be way past Labor Day before it treks across the Atlantic Ocean but you can see we need to monitor this for sections of Leeward Islands and also northeastern Caribbean,” The Weather Channel meteorologist Danielle Banks told Express.